desaintmartin/hlsprovider/README.md

 ###FlowPlayer based setup:
 from zip, extract test/flowplayer folder, and get inspired by index.html

-###Flowplayer customization parameters:
+#####Flowplayer customization parameters:

-functional behavior can be tweaked by adding configuration keys :
+functional behavior can be tweaked by adding configuration keys as below :

 	flowplayer("player", "flowplayer.swf", {
 	// configure the required plugins